Multi-relational Network Autoregression Model with Latent Group Structures: Introduction

-Our framework for multiple networks further extends the two-network model~\eqref{eq:model00} {to multi-relational networks given by Model~\eqref{eq:model0} in Section~\ref{sec:general}, which we refer to as} the Group Tensor Network Autoregression (GTNAR) model.
-Our main contributions can be summarized as follows.
-First, we introduce a highly interpretable network autoregression model for high-dimensional multivariate time series indexed by multiple networks.
-Second, to account for network heterogeneity, we allow separate group structures on related networks.
-Third, we establish estimation consistency for both model parameters and group memberships, not only when the numbers of groups are correct, but also over-specified.
-Simultaneously estimating group memberships for multiple networks presents significant challenges compared to existing literature, which typically considers at most one network \citep[e.g.,][]{zhu2022simultaneous}.
+The main contributions of our work can be summarized as follows.
+First, we introduce a highly interpretable network autoregression model for high-dimensional multivariate time series indexed by multiple networks, namely, the Group Tensor-valued Network Autoregression (GTNAR) model.
+Second, to account for network heterogeneity, we allow for separate group structures on related networks.
+Third, we establish estimation consistency for both model parameters and group memberships, not only when the numbers of groups are correct, but also when they are over-specified.
+Simultaneously estimating group memberships across multiple networks poses significant challenges compared to the existing literature, which typically considers at most one network \citep[e.g.,][]{fang2023group}.
 We develop new theoretical tools to address this challenge.
-Lastly, we develop a selection criterion to consistently select the true group numbers and establish asymptotic normality when the group numbers are correctly specified.
-Our theoretical framework enables rigorous tests for multiple network effects, which are crucial in various research disciplines.
+Lastly, we develop a selection criterion that consistently selects the true group numbers and establishes asymptotic normality when the group numbers are correctly specified.
+Our theoretical framework enables rigorous testing of multiple network effects, which are crucial across various research disciplines.

 The remainder of this article is structured as follows.
-In Section \ref{sec:model}, we introduce the GTNAR model, and compare with existing literature.
+In Section \ref{sec:model}, we first show a motivating example on the Yelp dataset to introduce a simple model form.
+Then, we introduce the general GTNAR model.
 Section \ref{sec:estimate} outlines the model estimation procedure and the selection method for the group numbers.
 Theoretical properties concerning parameter estimation, group membership estimation, and group number selection are discussed in Section \ref{sec:theory}.
-In Section \ref{sec:simulation}, we present extensive simulation studies to illustrate the finite sample performance of our proposed method.
-Section \ref{sec:real} includes an application of our method to the Yelp dataset.
+Two model extensions and corresponding theories are provided in Section \ref{sec:wls_int_theory}.
+In Section \ref{sec:simulation}, we present extensive simulation studies to illustrate the finite sample performance of GTNAR.
+Section \ref{sec:real} includes an application of GTNAR to the Yelp dataset.
 Finally, Section \ref{sec:conclusion} provides concluding remarks.
-Additional technical proofs and several numerical results can be found in the supplementary material.
+Additional technical proofs can be found in the Appendix.